top of page

 • Wire Gauge: 14 AWG, 16 AWG, 18 AWG, 20 AWG

-If we only vary the wire gauge due to resistance in the wire, we can clearly see why any 5V PSU always has a voltage drop that sometimes affects Bitaxe Gamma Miner
+If we only vary the wire gauge due to resistance in the wire, we can clearly see why any 5V PSU always has a voltage drop that sometimes affects the Bitaxe Gamma Miner.

 14 AWG